 Contacts at LEGOS: Sophie Cravatte (Steering Committee member and Backbone Task Team co-chair).

 Boundary Systems Task team (of GOOS Ocean Observations Physics and Climate panel)

 Activities of the Task Team are coordinated by the GCOS-GOOS-WCRP Ocean Observations Physics and Climate panel (OOPC).
 The Task Team is charged with providing guidance to GOOS observing networks and GOOS Regional Alliances on observing asset deployments in coastal and boundary current regions that would complement GOOS objectives.

 Contact at LEGOS: Nadia Ayoub (Task Team member).

 Global Ocean Oxygen Network is an IOC-UNESCO working group whose mission is to provide a global and multidisciplinary view of the ocean deoxygenation, with a focus on understanding its multiple aspects and impacts.
-GO2NE is associated with the United Nations Decade of Ocean Sciences for Sustainable Development through the GOOD (Global Ocean Oxygen Decade) programme.
+GO2NE has been designated United Nations Decade of Ocean Sciences Action.

 Contact at LEGOS: Véronique Garçon (appointed member of GO2NE).

 The International Ocean Carbon Coordination Project (IOCCP) promotes the development of a global network of ocean carbon observations for research through technical coordination and communication services, international agreements on standards and methods, and advocacy and links to the global observing systems.
 The IOCCP is co-sponsored by the Scientific Committee on Oceanic Research and the Intergovernmental Oceanographic Commission of UNESCO.